 E 86th St / Lexington Ave is a densely urban neighborhood (based on population density) located in New York, New York.

 Vacant apartments or homes are a major fact of life in E 86th St / Lexington Ave.
-The current real estate vacancy rate here is 19.0%.
-This is higher than the rate of vacancies in 83.2% of all U.S. neighborhoods.
-This can sometimes be the case in neighborhoods dominated by seasonal homes (such as vacation areas), and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
-But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
-If you live here, you may find that a number of buildings in your neighborhood are actually empty.Notable & Unique Neighborhood Characteristics
+The current real estate vacancy rate here is 18.8%.
+This is higher than the rate of vacancies in 83.0% of all U.S. neighborhoods.
+A relatively large percentage of housing here is seasonally occupied (10.2%).
+This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
+If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 What you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 142,656 people per square mile, it is more densely populated than 99.9% of America's neighborhoods.
 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the E 86th St / Lexington Ave neighborhood is one of the most walkable neighborhoods in America.